cedar-policy/rfcs/text/0073-entity-slicing.md

 ## Computing access paths

-This section proposes a simple static analysis that soundly computes all of the necessary access paths for a cedar expression.
+This section proposes a simple static analysis that soundly computes all of the necessary access paths for a Cedar expression.
 While it’s possible to soundly handle all Cedar expressions, we simplify the problem by rejecting Cedar programs unless they follow the following grammar: